 Needless to say, I was terrified.
 This was the first time in my life I remember being truly scared.
 The adrenaline was pumping, my nerves were on edge and every sense and anxiety was alert.
 I will never forget this experience.
 Well, yes, they did catch him that night.
 And yes, we were okay, but this was an experience I will never forget.

-Market Risk – As we enter retirement our time frames shorten.
+As we enter retirement our time frames shorten.
 Our ability to rebound from a significant market loss becomes more difficult.
 Imagine retiring in 2007 without having assets positioned properly in the market.
-If you are withdrawing living expenses from a market based account in retirement, then Sequencing of Returns and Withdrawal Rate Risk must be understood and addressed.
+If you are withdrawing living expenses from a market-based account in retirement, then Sequencing of Returns and Withdrawal Rate Risk must be understood and addressed.
 Working with a financial professional focused on retirement income strategies can be most helpful in this regard, especially in tailoring a specific strategy for you.

-Survivorship Risk – What happens to your income when a spouse passes?
+What happens to your income when a spouse passes?
 There may be reductions in pension income and most certainly Social Security.
 In short, when a spouse passes you lose the smaller Social Security check.
-Devising a financial strategy in the present to replace this eventual lost income would be advisable, wouldn’t it?
+Devising a financial strategy in the present to replace this eventually lost income would be advisable, wouldn’t it?

-Longevity Risk – Americans are living longer.
+Americans are living longer.
 Gone are the days when you retire at 65 and then pass at 72.
-My own grandfather just turned 103!
+My own grandfather lived to 104!
 I have clients who are well into their 80’s that say, “Mark, we never thought we would live this long” and yet they are living vibrant lives.
 Running out of money is the number one fear in retirement.
 Increased mortality bolsters longevity risk.
-It is advisable to address this risk by having at least your basic monthly living expenses covered by some sort of guaranteed lifetime income instrument.
-Structuring this type of retirement income as a portion of one’s total income is a top priority with our clients.
+Address this risk by having basic monthly living expenses protected by some sort of guaranteed lifetime income instrument.
+Structuring this type of retirement income as a portion of one’s total income helps mitigate this risk.

-Legacy Risk – Providing for an intelligent transfer of assets at one’s passing is a worthy goal.
+Providing for an intelligent transfer of assets at one’s passing is a worthy goal.
 Our objective is to keep the money in the family.
 Wouldn’t you agree?
 Remember, different asset classes pass to the next generation differently with respect to taxes.
 Learning the nuances here and then matching them to your goals and objectives is key.
-The use of wills, living trusts and power of attorney documents both for medical and financial purposes are applicable here.
+The use of wills, living trusts and power of attorney documents both for medical and financial purposes are advisable.

 There are other economic risks, but engage these as a start.
-Remember, developing effective financial strategies to mitigate these risks is essential to financial peace and being free of worrisome fear.
+Remember, developing effective financial strategies to mitigate these risks is essential to financial peace.

 Why is it that we tend to procrastinate financial preparation for some of the most consequential aspects of life?
-I believe the reason is often a lack of education and having someone to help us navigate unfamiliar territory.
-Engage a competent financial professional who has the heart of a teacher to help you.
+I believe the reason is often a lack of education and having someone to guide us in unfamiliar territory.
+Engage a competent financial professional who has the heart of a teacher.
 At McKell Partners, we live in this space every day and love to pay it forward.
-Don’t hesitate to reach out to us if we can be of any assistance.
+Don’t hesitate to reach out if we can be of any assistance.
 Happy trails!